MarwahAlaofi/marwahalaofi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

 ## Welcome to My Website 🤗
 I am an academic at Taibah University and I am currently pursuing my PhD in user-centered information retrieval at RMIT University.
-I am honored to work with Professor [Mark Sanderson,](http://marksanderson.org/) Professor [Falk Scholer](https://sites.google.com/view/fscholer/) from RMIT and [Paul Thomas](https://www.microsoft.com/en-us/research/people/pathom/) from Microsoft.
+I am honored to work towards my PhD thesis with Professor [Mark Sanderson](http://marksanderson.org/), Professor [Falk Scholer](https://sites.google.com/view/fscholer/) from RMIT and [Paul Thomas](https://www.microsoft.com/en-us/research/people/pathom/) from Microsoft.
 I am always fascinated by search engines and I am investigating ways to satisfy inquisitive minds beyond the use of search engine result pages (SERPs).
 Read more about me here.

 A data-driven personal website
 ======